adam-rms/app/Readme.md

 Enable USB teathering on the device (might need to plug in and unplug a few times to get it to trust)

-`cordova prepare android && cordova build android && cordova run android --debug`
+`cordova prepare android && cordova build android && cordova run android --debug --device`

 Open to debug [chrome://inspect/#devices](chrome://inspect/#devices)